-This CLE webinar will guide healthcare counsel and providers on whistleblower and retaliation claims.
+This CLE course will guide healthcare counsel and providers on whistleblower and retaliation claims.
 Our speaker will examine compliance programs and will discuss the role of anonymous hotlines in compliance.
 The presentation will address whistleblowers and retaliation in light of the current political environment and statements made my leaders related to whistleblowers.
 He will explain qui tam actions and offer risk mitigation strategies for healthcare facilities.

 - Compliance programs

 - To whom are they reported?

 - Anonymous tips and hotlines